cessda/cessda.guidelines.public/technical-infrastructure/deploying-core-products.md

 - The issue should include a checklist of steps that are necessary for a release
   - Backups before release
   - Upgrade procedures for dependency updates
+  - Reserve a DOI in Zenodo and add it to the changelog
 - The issue should also contain links to the release checklist and the release report

 Before the release can be performed the service owner must approve the release in writing in the release issue, or state the reason why the release cannot be performed (e.g. bugs, design changes, test failures).